FemtoEmacs/Sumerian/README.md

   Below, there is a complete list of Dimensional Prefixes (DP).</br>
   The concept of DP does not exist in English.
 Each of these</br>
   Dimensional Prefixes has two kinds of markers, one to be used as</br>
-  a suffix with a noun and the other to be used in the verbal chain.
+  a suffix with a noun chain and the other to be used in the verbal chain.
    <h4>𒊏 or 𒈾   • (ra or na) DP that cross-references the dative</h4>
    <h4> 𒁕 • (da) DP comitative indicates group action, as in ‘with’</h4>
    <h4> 𒋫 • (ta) DP ablative, indicates separation</h4>